LIV Army Corps: Formation

-June and July 1941
+June–September 1941

 It was the task of Army Group South to advance eastward from occupied Poland and northeastward from northern Romania into the Ukrainian SSR.
 In Ukraine, Kiev was the first major operational target for the Germans, whereas the Romanians would be instructed to attack Odessa.
 In the opening stages of the invasion, the 11th Army, which the LIV Army Corps was a part of, made up a critical part of one of Rundstedt's shock groups.
 Schobert's 11th Army was to cooperate with the Third and Fourth Romanian Armies to conduct a delayed supporting attack from Romania into the Soviet Union.
 The objective of these three armies was to clear Red Army forces from southern Ukraine, to secure the Black Sea coast and to, if possible, encircle Soviet forces in the Kamianets-Podilskyi and Vinnytsia areas.
 Other German armies under Rundstedt's supervision included the 6th Army (von Reichenau) and 17th Army (von Stülpnagel).

 The shock group struck the Soviet defenses in Moldavia on 2 July.
 A week earlier, on 25 June, the Stavka had formed a new command, the Southern Front, in the sectors opposite the 11th Army.
 The Southern Front (Tyulenev) consisted of the Soviet 9th Army (Cherevichenko) and the Soviet 18th Army (Smirnov).
 It had been Rundstedt's plan to use the German 11th Army to encircle these and other forces in southern Ukraine in cooperation with the German 17th Army.
 On the first day of action, the 11th Army overwhelmed the Soviet defenders and reached the Prut river.
 The Soviet forces, overestimating the strength of the German attack, promptly fell back to the Dniester river line before realizing their mistake.
 In the resulting Soviet counterattack, the line stabilized between the Prut and Dniester rivers.
 The Soviet 18th Army was forced to dig in in the Mohyliv-Podilskyi area.

 On 18 July 1941, the 11th Army crossed the Dniester at Mohyliv-Podilskyi.
 This resulted in a realization at Stavka that the Southern Front and Southwestern Front were threatened by envelopment.
 Stavka allowed the Soviet 6th, 12th and 18th Armies to withdraw towards the Bila Tserkva line, some 100 kilometers west of the Dnieper river.
 At the end of August, the LIV Army Corps reached the Dnieper opposite Nikopol with the 11th Army and was now geographically halfway between Kiev in the north and Crimea in the south.

-August 1941

 On 26 August 1941, commanding general of LIV Army Corps Hansen sent an estimation of the attached Romanian units to the command of 11th Army.
 Among other examples, he applauded the quality of Romanian anti-tank guns, but surmised that the fact the anti-tank detachments were horse-drawn detracted from their performance.